ahantke1/ahantke1/README.md

 # Hi there 👋, I'm Andy

 ### I am a Sofware Engineer and Designer
-- I am currently working on creating build and release tools
+- I am currently working on creating build and release developer tools
-- Interested in AR/VR, Blockchain, and Cloud Native Technologies
+- Interested in Software Architecture, AR/VR, Blockchain, and Cloud Native Technologies
 - The best way to reach me is my [LinkedIn](https://www.linkedin.com/in/ahantke/)

 ## Technologies